harrisonhjones/alexa-skills-kit-js/README.md

 # Node.js Alexa Skills Kit Samples

+## SDK Update Notice ##

+The lastest NodeJS Alexa SDK can be found [here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
+Not all of these examples use this SDK but should be updated at some point in the future to use it.
+Please refer to the lastest SDK for new development.

 ## Alexa Skills Kit Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).